Streamlined Sales Tax In A Nutshell

-To the surprise of no one, taking care of sales tax responsibilities as an Amazon business owner is a lot harder than it should be.
-Forty-five states require tax collection, and each has its way of going about it.
+To the surprise of no one, taking care of sales tax responsibilities as a business owner is a lot harder than it should be.
+Forty-five states require sales tax collection in some if not all circumstances, and each has its way of going about it.
 Services like TaxJar and Avalara aim to make that more accessible, but there’s a program not often talked about (because it cuts into their revenue–I’ll explain why in a bit) called Streamlined Sales Tax.

 Streamlined Sales Tax or SST is a governing board made up of 23 full member states and one associate member state.
 The purpose of this organization is to make remitting sales tax to the member states as painless as possible.
 The program was first organized in March of 2000, almost 20 years ago(!), and when it was ready, was dissolved and turned into the Streamlined Sales and Use Tax Agreement.

 The program defines a set of requirements and procedures that each state will follow, ensuring remittance is the same all around and predictable:

 - State-level administration.
 Under the plan, sales taxes are remitted to a single state agency, and businesses no longer have to submit multiple returns in each state where business is conducted.

 - Uniform tax base.
 Each member state must adhere to the same taxation rules, meaning the same categories of goods or services are taxed or exempt the same way within each state.
 States are allowed to determine if an item is taxable and what that rate may be.